coleblackman/Caravel-SHA256-zenhplp/presentations/EChplpPresentation07.16.21.md

 ---

+# Our Future Work: SHA2-256

+- Similar to SHA3-256 in nature (SHA)
+- Still widely used today (coexists with SHA3)
+- Used in Bitcoin (ASIC)

+---

 # **Key Takeaways**

 - Skywater PDK - maturing and useful
 - Caravel test harness - good for small applications and education
+- Caravel makes it easy to realize Verilog designs
+- These tools provide a good testbench for samples of more complex circuits like hashing algorithms

 ---